Quick/swift-fakes/Sources/Fakes/Fakes.docc/Guides/DependencyInjection.md

 }
 ```

----

-By the way, did you notice the other three potential issues here?
+> Note: By the way, did you notice the other three potential issues here?
 That's
 right, different people and cultures might define morning, afternoon, and
 evening differently.